On & Off The Gringo Trail: Part One

 “It is the Brazilian way!” he declared with a voice that was equal parts ancient sage and man who had misplaced his shoes.
 “Come!” he commanded, “Let me show you the house!”

 Inside, our bags vanished into a temporal storage vortex.
 Before we could mutter a “thank you”, Fabian piled a small mountain of glistening fruit into our arms like Brazilian Jenga.
-Next, without missing a beat, he shepherded us outside as if we required urgent, expert guidance.
+Then, without missing a beat, he shepherded us outside as if we required urgent, expert guidance.
+Which we did.

 “You need cash,” he declared, pointing vaguely toward the dark edges of the settlement.
 “To the petrol station!
 There’s an ATM there.”